allenai/allennlp-guide/chapters/part2/reading-data.md

 There's an important distinction between namespaces: padded and non-padded namespaces.
 By default, namespaces are padded, meaning the mapping reserves indices for padding and out-of-vocabulary (OOV) tokens.
-This is useful for indexing tokens, where OOV tokens are common and padding is needed (the next section gives more details on how padding works in AllenNLP).
+This is useful for indexing text, where OOV tokens are common and padding is needed.

 Non-padded namespaces, on the other hand, do not reserve indices for special tokens.
 This is more suitable for, e.g., class labels, where you don't need to worry about these.
 By default, namespaces